So, what is a dual SIM phone?

 While the vast majority of portable hotspots have a single SIM slot, there are a few that buck the trend.
 The GlocalMe G4, one of our top mobile hotspot picks, actually has three SIMs: a pair of slots to put physical SIM cards in, along with an eSIM that provides surprisingly affordable roaming data packages.

-The advantage of that approach in particular is being able to use the roaming data as soon as you arrive in a new country, switching to a local SIM whenever you get around to buying one.
+The advantage of that approach is being able to use the roaming data as soon as you arrive in a new country, then switching to a local SIM whenever you get around to buying one.
 Only one SIM, physical or embedded, can be active at once, but that’s not an issue with data-only devices like these.

 Hotspots like these are only a partial communication solution, since you’re still restricted to the SIM card in your phone for calls and texts.
 Given the focus on data for most travelers, however, that limitation often doesn’t matter much at all.